stackmagic/gradle-dropwizard/README.md

 	accTestCompile ...
 }

+// redis port (exemplary for starting more processes, see also further belo) ext.redisPort = 63000

-// apply the plugin, enable int/acc tests if desired
+// apply the plugin, enable int/acc tests by assigning a name, if desired

 apply plugin: 'net.swisstech.dropwizard'
 dropwizard {